Principality of Theodoro: Peak (15th century)

 During 1474, the people of Caffa appeared to have been on the verge of rebellion; official documents from this year describe the damage done to Gothic landowners and farmers or the burning of buildings in the border districts of Alushta and Cembalo.
+The prince at the time, Isaac (Italian documents write him Saichus or Saicus and the Russian Isaiko), fearing a war with Caffa, presented a formal complaint to the Genoese.

+Ottoman conquest (1475)

-The prince at the time, Isaac (Italian documents write him Saichus or Saicus and the Russian Isaiko), presented a formal complaint to the Genoese fearing a war with Caffa.
-On 20 May 1475, an Ottoman fleet led by Gedik Ahmet Pasha left Constantinople and headed off to Crimea.
-On 6 June, the Ottoman Albanian commander Gedik Ahmet Pasha conquered Caffa after five days of siege.
+On 20 May 1475, an Ottoman fleet left Constantinople and headed off to Crimea.
+By 6 June, Gedik Ahmet Pasha, the fleet's Ottoman Albanian commander, had conquered Caffa after five days of siege.
 The prince sent a message on 20 June informing the Hungarian king that Theodoro had been captured by Alexander, brother-in-law of Stephen the Great; however, he also mentioned that Caffa had been captured by the Ottomans, while the khan of Crimea had allied with the sultan.

-The siege of Mangup began sometime in September.
+The siege of Theodoro castle began sometime in September.
 The prince had three hundred Wallachians fighting in the defense.
 According to Vasiliev, the city endured five major assaults during the siege; in the end, Theodoro's food supply was blockaded and the people began to succumb to famine.
 At the end of December 1475, Mangup surrendered to the Ottomans under the condition that the Prince, the people, and their property would be spared.
 While much of the rest of Crimea remained part of the Crimean Khanate, now an Ottoman vassal, the former lands of Theodoro and southern Crimea were administered directly by the Sublime Porte.

 According to the Ottoman historian Ashik Pasha-Zade, after Mangup surrendered the Ottomans treated it the same way as Caffa.
 The Ottomans took the chiefs of the city and brought them to Constantinople where they were executed.
 Their treasures were handed over to the Sultan, while their wives and daughters were given as presents to the Sultan's officials.
+Alexander and his family were also taken to Constantinople, where the prince was beheaded.
+His son was forcibly converted to Islam, and his wife and daughters became part of the Sultan's harem.
 After the city's capitulation, one of the churches was converted into a mosque, where a prayer was said for the Sultan.
 According to an Ottoman chronicler, "the house of the infidel became the house of Islam."

 With the fall of Mangup, the principality ceased to exist; the last political remnant of the Roman Empire disappeared after 2,228 years of Roman civilization since the legendary founding of Rome in 753 BC.